 7th June 2015

-Upper Rae Lake (793.7) to Kings River Camp (811.4)
+Upper Rae Lake (793.7) to Kings River Camp (811.4) via Pinchot Pass

 Despite the ice layer on the inside of my tent I forced myself out of my sleeping bag.
 It was still early, maybe 5.30am.
 Hot coffee and Oats warmed my insides as zippers on other tents started to signal the start of the hiking day.
 I was first on trail with the deer and birds.
 The grassy meadows were covered in frost.
 It had been a cold night.
 Pinchot Pass was our goal today.

 The several miles of downhill trail followed a clear mountain stream with huge rock walls on either side of the valley.
 Glaciers had once been in this valley, polished granite slabs complete with scouring marks is all that is left.
 Some sections have large boulder, other sections have enough soil for pine trees.
 After crossing a swinging bridge we passed the 800 mark of the trail.
 Oh yeah, I got this.